University of Minnesota Administrative Policy

 Reimbursement for parking and mileage may be submitted quarterly, semi-annually, or on another infrequent basis (as long as it does not cause a hardship to the employee) to reduce administrative burden of processing this sort of reimbursement.
 These types of expenses may be accumulated until the total reaches $100.

 Campuses, colleges, and vice presidential units may receive requests not meeting the requirements for documenting and requesting reimbursements in a timely manner.
-Business expense reimbursement requests which are not adequately documented in accordance with Administrative Policy: Documenting Financial/Accounting Transactions, or are not submitted within 60 days, should be denied.
+Business expense reimbursement requests which are not adequately documented in accordance with Administrative Policy: Processing, Documenting, and Approving Financial and Accounting Transactions, or are not submitted within 60 days, should be denied.
 In rare circumstances, there may be reimbursements which cannot meet the requirements for adequate documentation or submission within 60 days, due to legitimate extenuating circumstances which impaired the employee from meeting the requirements.
 In those situations, after consultation between the employee's unit and the Chief Financial Manager for the campus, college, or vice presidential unit, the reimbursement may be approved, and the rationale for determining that the circumstances warranted approving the request must be documented.

 When reimbursement requests do not meet the requirements for documentation or timely submission, and there are no extenuating circumstances, but denial of the request would impose a financial hardship to the employee, the reimbursement request may be approved as a taxable reimbursement to the employee.
 The amount of the taxable reimbursement must be reported to Payroll, for inclusion in the employee's calendar year taxable compensation.
 Taxable reimbursements should be rare and should be approved only after consultation between financial management in the employee’s unit and the Chief Financial Manager for the campus, college, or vice presidential unit.